 Nick joined Forsyth Barr in 2014.
-He has over 20 years experience in the financial and legal industries in NZ and overseas.
+He has over 20 years' experience in the financial and legal industries in NZ and overseas.
 Nick holds an LLB (Hons) from Victoria University of Wellington and a BSc (Hons) Mathematics from the University of Canterbury.
-He is also Deputy Chair of the NZ Markets Disciplinary Tribunal.